Nootropic profile

 The world's most expensive spice, saffron contains crocin and safranal - bioactive compounds with robust clinical evidence for improving mood, reducing anxiety, and supporting cognitive function.

-The key benefits of Saffron (Crocus sativus) include: Anxiety & Calm, Cognitive Enhancement, Libido, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Saffron (Crocus sativus) are: Anxiety & Calm, Cognitive Enhancement, Libido, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.